Introduction to the new Package Travel Regulations

 What do the changes to the PTRs mean for the travel industry overall?

-For some, the changes may have very little affect whereas others, such as online travel organisers, it could be more significant.
+For some, the changes may have very little affect whereas others, such as online travel organisers and travel agents, it has been more significant.
 The Government isn’t proposing to do as much as it could to simplify the process; it appears to be doing just enough to implement the PTD requirements.
 For example the flight and non-flight inclusive package protection regime is not expected to be simplified, which is what the industry is crying out for.

 Applying for membership